aammd/MS_computational_ecology_opinion/compecol.md

 data, is preferable to "abusing" mathematics by describing the wrong mechanism well [@may04uam].

+Ecology as a whole (and community ecology in particular) circumvented the problem of model and data mismatch by investing in the development and refinement of statistical models [see @wart14mtc for an excellent overview] and "numerical" approaches [@lege98ne] based on multivariate statistics.
+These models are able to *explain* data, but very rarely do they give rise to new predictions.
+Computational ecology can fill this niche; at the cost of a higher degree of abstraction, its integration of data and generative models (*i.e.* models that, given rules, will generate new data) can be helpful to initiate the investigation of questions that have not received (or perhaps cannot receive) extensive empirical treatment, or for which usual statistical approaches fall short.

 In a thought-provoking essay, @mark17abc suggests that *all biology is computational biology* -- the rationale behind this bold statement being that integrating computational advances, novel mathematical tools, and the usual data